Working with regional and remote communities virtually and face to face to enhance outcomes for children and their families.

 More than 150,000 visitors each year pass through the doors of the Discovery Space – a centre designed around experiential learning activities, exploration and fun.
 The Space aims to help nourish the connection for children between play and learning.

-Early Start’s mission is to continuously improve the lives of children and those who work with, or care for them.
+Early Start’s mission is to improve the lives of children and those who work with, or care for them.
 This is achieved by focusing on four key research themes: food and movement behaviours; self-regulation and cognitive development; families, learning and interaction; and play, pedagogy and curriculum.

-A technological lifeline
+A technological lifeline and virtual playtime

 “The technology can be used in a number of ways, including for centres to connect with one another, and to help build their capacity and develop their leadership skills for the purposes of mentoring other centres – particularly those that are further along the journey.